Service Bus queues, topics, and subscriptions

 Using queues to intermediate between message producers and consumers provides an inherent loose coupling between the components.
 Because producers and consumers aren't aware of each other, a consumer can be upgraded without having any effect on the producer.

-You can specify two different modes in which Service Bus receives messages.
+You can specify two different modes in which consumers can receive messages from Service Bus.

 - Receive and delete.
 In this mode, when Service Bus receives the request from the consumer, it marks the message as being consumed and returns it to the consumer application.
 This mode is the simplest model.
 It works best for scenarios in which the application can tolerate not processing a message if a failure occurs.
 To understand this scenario, consider a scenario in which the consumer issues the receive request and then crashes before processing it.
-As Service Bus marks the message as being consumed, the application begins consuming messages upon restart.
+As Service Bus marks the message as consumed, the application begins consuming messages upon restart.
 It will miss the message that it consumed before the crash.
+This process is often called at-most once processing.

 - Peek lock.
 In this mode, the receive operation becomes two-stage, which makes it possible to support applications that can't tolerate missing messages.